A subtask is a task within a task. Subtasks are part of the Dart hierarchy and are pieces of larger tasks broken down into more manageable parts.

-In a list layout, you will be able to see a subtask icon with the number of subtasks labeled:
+In a list or roadmap layout, you will be able to see a subtask icon on any parent task with the number of subtasks it has labeled:

-In a board layout, a subtask will show as slightly indented under the main task:
+In a board layout, by default subtasks will also show as slightly indented under their parent task:

-When you open a task with subtasks, you will see your subtasks (and their status) to the right of your task window:
+When you open a task with subtasks, you will see your subtasks (and their statuses) listed out.

 When a task window is open, you can add a new subtask, update an existing subtask status, or open a subtask in order to add more information.